meridianarc/griptape-docs/docs/tutorial/wallet-support.md

 - `<wallet-info>`
 - `<viewing-key-info>`

-Lets add the `wallet-info` component to the header.
+We will get the viewing key component later when we start querying private state, but for now lets add the `wallet-info` component to the header to see what happens.

 **/src/App.vue**
 ```html {2-9}